DevL/potency/output/md/Game Modes/Shared Potential Pool.md

 ---
-{}
+aliases: shared potential, shared potential pool
 ---

-During [Tense Time](../Game%20Modes/Tense%20Time.md), the players’ actors have access to a shared pool of potential which they can use to withdraw and deposit potential as needed.
+During [tense time](../Game%20Modes/Tense%20Time.md), the players’ actors have access to a shared pool of [potential](../Rolling%20Dice/Potential.md) which they can use to withdraw and deposit potential as needed.

 ## Depositing Potential
 As an action, a player actor can deposit any amount of available [potential](../Rolling%20Dice/Potential.md) to the pool.